ilsilfverskiold/langchainjs-aws-service/README.md

 This service is designed to process text files with Langchain allowing us to use these text files to ask questions with OpenAI.
 Langchain will default to GPT-Turbo-3.5 but you may specify GPT-4.

-It's worth noting that there might be challenges with very large text files due to the current workarounds.
-However, for most cases it will work well.

 ## Outcomes

 Upon successful deployment, you will have two primary API endpoints: